 BI 472L.
 Advanced Molecular Biology Laboratory (1)

 A study of selected topics in a laboratory setting, which is intended to be taught in connection with BI 472.
-Corequisite: BI 472.
+Corequisites: BI 472 Fees: Additional fee required Offered: Alternate years

 BI 494.
 Special Topics in Biology (1-3)